leonavevor/mcp_travelassistant/BlogPost.md

 ## Is MCP Replacing APIs?

-MCP isn't trying to replace APIs—it's creating a new layer of abstraction that makes APIs infinitely more powerful for AI applications.
+MCP isn't trying to replace APIs.
+Rather, it is creating a new layer of abstraction that makes APIs infinitely more powerful for AI applications.

 Traditional APIs excel at direct, high-performance system-to-system communication.
 The Skyscanner API is optimized for flight searches, Booking.com's API handles hotel reservations efficiently, and weather APIs deliver meteorological data quickly.
 They offer fine-grained control and benefit from decades of established patterns.